 You'll need to gather the personal information you need, then apply online or by phone.

 Get your personal information ready

 Find all the personal information you need for your application.
 If you're making a joint claim, get this for each person.

 How much money you have

-You'll need the number and sort code of your bank, building society, credit union or Post Office account - if you don’t have an account you’ll need to open one.
+You'll need your bank account number and sort code - if you don't have an account you'll need to open one.

-If you’ve tried to open an account and had your application refused, you can ask for a ‘simple payment’ - this means you can collect your JSA payments from a PayPoint.
+If you’ve tried to open an account and had your application refused, you can ask to use the Payment Exception Service - this means you can collect your JSA payments from a PayPoint.
 You’ll need to explain why you can’t open a bank account.

 Check how much money you have coming in each month from benefits or work.
 Write these figures down separately.
 Check the amount of any other income, for example rent from a lodger.

-If you're applying for income-based JSA, you'll also need to know how much you have in savings.
+If you're applying to get income-based JSA, you'll also need to know how much you have in savings.
 Check any bank or savings accounts - and anywhere else that you have money.